sidaw/nnmat/README.md

 # nnmat

 Just an experimental deep learning library in object oriented matlab.
-To run a 2 hidden layers network with dropout on mnist, you simply needs the following:
+To run a 2 hidden layers network with dropout on mnist, you simply need the following:

 ```matlab
 dimdata =  784;